Alluvial Soil

 Wind erosion protection by use of cover crops and afforestation.

-Construction of drainage across farming to avoid water logging.
+Construction of drainage across farming to avoid waterlogging.

 Conclusion

 It is like a gift of rivers.
-It is very fertile, found in large quantities, and is adaptable; hence its being among the most agriculturally valuable soils of the globe.
-Alluvial Soil sustains food security and rural livelihoods, especially in the economy of developing countries where agriculture is central in the economy.
-Through the increasing population, climatic changes, and soil erosion, however, there is need to control and preserve this valuable asset by implementing sustainable methods.
+It is very fertile, found in large quantities, and is adaptable; hence, it is among the most agriculturally valuable soils of the globe.